 Input, Required: Target of Event Reporting: external UE ID(s), External Group Identifier, or indication that any UE is targeted, (set of) Event ID(s), Notification Target Address (+ Notification Correlation ID) and Event Reporting Information as defined in Table 4.15.1-1, Expiry time.

-Input, Optional: NF ID, Event Filter(s) associated with each Event ID, (set of) Application Identifier(s), Subscription Correlation ID (in the case of modification of the existing subscription).
+Input, Optional: NF ID, Event Filter(s) associated with each Event ID, (set of)l Application Identifier(s), Subscription Correlation ID (in the case of modification of the existing subscription).

 NOTE: In the case of untrusted AF, NEF ID is used as NF ID.